tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 <br> Alright, let's get on with it. <br><br><br>
 ![Bahamas Map](\images\bahamas-album\bahamas-map.png)<br>

 The lodge we stayed at is called Swain's Cay - the parts of the island highlighted in yellow are where we fished.
-Each day, we would usually split up into groups between the middle and the bottom.<br><br>
+Each day, we'd usually split up into groups between the middle and the bottom.<br><br>

 ![](\images\bahamas-album\f7f41209-fd42-4173-9eb8-c3df8faf15e0.jpg)<br>

 Wendy's was our reward for making it there.
 It's crazy how quickly the world changes when you fly directly longitude-wise as opposed to latitude-wise or somewhere in between.
-The flight to Nassau was five hours.
-If we had flown in the opposite direction for half that time we'd be in the *polar bear* capital of the world (Churchill, Manitoba).<br><br>
+Flying into Atlanta and then to Naussau took five hours.
+If we'd flown in the opposite direction for half that time we'd be in the *polar bear* capital of the world (Churchill, MB).<br><br>

 ![](\images\bahamas-album\fde0c02c-1624-4976-abad-f66701ce4057.jpg)<br>

 Doing what we did on our last flight while waiting for our next flight - where we did the same thing. <br><br>

 ![](\images\bahamas-album\IMG_5621.jpeg)<br>
-<br><br>
+The plane we took to to get from Naussau to Andros.
+Flying in a small plane really makes you think about how cool it would be to know how to pilot. <br><br>

 ![](\images\bahamas-album\IMG_5623.jpeg)<br>
 <br><br>

 ![](\images\bahamas-album\IMG_5629.jpeg)<br>
-<br><br>
+Landing and taking off in those things is way too much fun.
+Also, it was awesome to finally be in a plane that actually goes NYOOOOM.<br><br>

 ![](\images\bahamas-album\20240524_160548(0).jpg)<br>
-<br><br>
+Cheryl, the lady who owns Swains Cay, is super sweet.
+She showed us our room when we got to the lodge.
+By the way, she is a one woman show.
+She manages the business by herself and is also building a new park nearby for the local kids.
+She mentioned that she hosts a fishing tournament every year where all the investors fly in and pair with a guide - which is a great idea because it raises funds for the park, drives interest in the business, and also motivates the guides to want to be better.
+Randy, the guide who won it last year, was very proud. <br><br>

 ![](\images\bahamas-album\IMG_5650.jpeg)<br>
+We were there at the end of the season, which was perfect because we ended up being the only group there and had the whole place to ourselves.
 <br><br>

 ![](\images\bahamas-album\30b6883e-93f2-47fd-8cda-9ed492bd8b5f.jpg)<br>
-Imagine being an ant and having this as your POV<br><br>
+Imagine being an ant and having this as your POV.<br><br>

 ![](\images\bahamas-album\IMG_5633.jpeg)<br>
+During our entire stay there, we were spoiled by how well we were eating.
+The cook, Pam, made everything herself.
+This was conch fritters.
 <br><br>

 ![](\images\bahamas-album\IMG_5647.jpeg)<br>